jmgustasson/semanticky/shards/README.md

 FILES:
 - README.md - this file
-- ShardOps (semantic JSON Operator package).md
+- shardops-v1.2.md
-  - a package containing the two operators (ShardGen and ShardExpand), along with basic prompt instructions
+  - a package containing the two operators (ShardGen and ShardExpand)
 - ShardOps Manual.md - full instructions on how to use the system

 Full disclosures on development process: